-- 2Department of Family Medicine, University of Ottawa, Canada
+- 1Bruyère Research Institute and C. T. Lamont Primary Health Care Research Centre, Department of Family Medicine, University of Ottawa, Ottawa, ON, Canada

-In the original article, there was a mistake in ** Table 3.
-The Sensitivity (Se), Specificity (Sp), Positive Predictive value (PPV), Confidence Intervals (CI), Negative Predictive value (NNV) ,Likehood Ratios +’ve (LR+) and Likehood Ratios -’ve (LR-) for predicting ovulation within 24 hours at 15, 20, 25, 30, 35 and 40 mIU/ml thresholds on the 11th day of the cycle** as published. **Upon review of the tables prior to a journal club, it was noted that there were some numerical values that had been inadvertently misplaced under the wrong columns when updating different previously edited tables **.
-The corrected **Table 3** appears below.
-The authors apologize for this error and state that this does not change the scientific conclusions of the article in any way.
-The original article has been updated.
+In the original article, there was a mistake in Table 3 “The sensitivity (Se), specificity (Sp), positive predictive value (PPV), confidence intervals (CI), negative predictive value (NPV), likehood ratios +'ve (LR+) and likehood ratios –'ve (LR-) for predicting ovulation within 24 h at 15, 20, 25, 30, 35, and 40 mIU/ml thresholds on the 11th day of the cycle”.
+Upon review of the tables prior to a journal club, it was noted that there were some numerical values that had been inadvertently misplaced under the wrong columns when updating different previously edited tables.
+The corrected Table 3 appears below.

-Received: 31 Oct 2018;
+Received: 31 October 2018; Accepted: 07 November 2018;

-Edited by: Rafael T. Mikolajczyk, Martin Luther University of Halle-Wittenberg, Germany
+Edited and reviewed by: Rafael T. Mikolajczyk, Martin Luther University of Halle-Wittenberg, Germany

-Copyright: © 2018 Leiva, Bouchard, ABDULLAH and Ecochard.
+Copyright © 2018 Leiva, Bouchard, Abdullah and Ecochard.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.